JohnLeber/CUDA-Path-Tracer/README.md

 1) The only use of this application is to learn about and experiment with basic path tracing.
 I can't imagine the images that it produces being useful for any other purposes although I think the images are technically correct.
 It is very slow and there are numerous optimizations that could be made, but I do not have time.
 2) On a RTX 3060 the CUDA code only seems to run between 3 and 8 times faster than the CPU version (the CPU was an 8 core Intel 9700k).
 3) There is only one material - everything is diffuse.
 4) I use a very simple octree acceleration structure to reduce ray/triangle intersection tests.
-This speeds it up a bit, but it is still along way from being optimal.
+This speeds it up a bit, but it is still a long way from being optimal.
 5) I have tested the CUDA code on an GTX 1080 and a RTX 3060.
 If no CUDA device is present, it is likely to crash...
 It is hardcoded to deviceID = 0.
 6) If replacing the OBJ model, all faces must be converted to triangles else the OBJ loading code may not load the model correctly.
 7) To compile the application, I used CUDA 11.6 and Visual studio 2019 community edition - be sure to install the MFC desktop module.